The Max-Prop Boomerang is available from 18" to 44" diameters, and for 1-1/4" to 2-1/2" shaft diameters.

 If your engine achieved too much or too little Rpm at maximum throttle, you can adjust the pitch to a higher or lower setting to attain the correct Rpm.
 Pitch adjustment can be done in the water as the propeller does not need to be disassembled to change the pitch.

-The Max-Prop Boomerang provides 80% more power than a comparable fixed blade propeller.
-The Classic utilizes the same leading edge in forward as it does in reverse giving the propeller the same efficiency in both directions dramatically improving control and power in reverse.
+The Max-Prop Boomerang provides 80% more power in reverse than a comparable fixed blade propeller.
+The Boomerang utilizes the same leading edge in forward as it does in reverse giving the propeller the same efficiency in both directions dramatically improving control and power in reverse.

 Due to the design of the Max-Prop Boomerang, installation is a simple bolt on, can be done in or out of the water.